MONEY

 This is issued by your local county government and is a basic requirement for all businesses, whether you’re running a small retail shop or providing professional services.

-The fee for the permit depends on factors like your business type, location, and size.
+The fee for the permit depends on your business type, location, and size.
 For a micro-consulting business, which is considered a professional service, the cost is typically lower than for more complex businesses.

 The county office will guide you on the exact permit you need based on the nature of your consulting work.